scalacenter/scala-advent-of-code/README.md

 # Scala Advent of Code

-Scala Center's solutions of [Advent of Code](https://adventofcode.com/).
+Solutions in Scala for the annual [Advent of Code](https://adventofcode.com/) challenge. _Note: this repo is not affiliated with Advent of Code._

 ## Prerequisites